koeunyeon/esp/README.md

 From PHP version 7, PHP is changing as if it targets the enterprise domain dominated by Java.
 But I think PHP and Java should have different positioning.
 It's not bad for a Java world where you have to set rules on everything like a nagging mother and listen to a stinging sound if it goes against the rules.
-However, there are times when you need to put more money on the rules than the rules and the speed rather than the stiffness.
+Sometimes, though, you need to value speed over rules and rigidity.
 This is especially true for "release and forget" web agency style development.

 PHP is a "good language to work with on your own", and "a better language in that you can set your own rules."